barakeel/oeis-synthesis/README.md

 - To change training options,
   edit the `config` file and run `sh install.sh` again.
-- To start the training,
+- To start the training, run `sh rl.sh expname` where `expname`.
-run `sh rl.sh expname` where `expname` is a string of your choice.
+  You may change `expname` to reflect the aim of your experiment.
 - You can stop the training at any point by interrupting the process with ctrl+c.
-- You can restart the training from the last generation by running the same command `sh rl.sh experimentname`.
+- You can restart the training from the last generation by running the same command `sh rl.sh expname`.

 A summary of the number of programs found at different generation is located at `src/exp/expname/log`.